-In 2022, we were granted one patent that was a continuation of earlier filed applications.
-This patent is related to using a mobile device to perform verification of a selfie to a photo on an identification document.
+In 2022, we were granted two patents that were a continuation of earlier filed applications.
+The first patent is related to using a mobile device to perform verification of a selfie to a photo on an identification document.
+The second patent is related to a system and method for document comparison that compares information contained in multiple documents.